pack229/pack229.github.io/_posts/2026-05-11-spring-family-campout.md

 #### Additional Information

 ##### Will there be restrooms and showers at the campsite?
-Yes, Ed R. Levin County Park has restroom facilities.
+Yes, Joseph Grant County Park has restroom facilities.
 Showers may be limited, so please plan accordingly.

 ##### What should I do if I have a question or need assistance during the event?
 Look for Pack 229 leaders in identifiable attire (like t-shirts or hats).
 Our team will be happy to assist you throughout the weekend.